my-dimons/Unity-Examples/docs/source/script_utils/objectanimations.rst

    `UnityUtils.ScriptUtils`

 The **ObjectAnimations** script is used to help with animating object values, things like position, script values, etc.
+Be careful when using this because overlapping animations going on of the same value can be an issue

 Example Usage
 -------------